Prison plastic surgery

-Prison plastic surgery is plastic surgery or cosmetic surgery (often the terms are used interchangeably) offered and performed to people who are incarcerated, as a means of social rehabilitation.
+Prison plastic surgery is plastic surgery or cosmetic surgery (often the terms are used interchangeably) offered and performed on people who are incarcerated, as a means of social rehabilitation.
 These services were normally provided as part of a larger package of care that may include work training, psychological services, and more.
 Popular surgeries included rhinoplasties, blepharoplasty, facelifts, scar removal and tattoo removal.
 These programs began in the early 20th century and were commonplace up till the early 1990s.
 They took place across the US (in 42+ states), the UK, Canada, and Mexico.

 "Incarceration itself is famously hard on the body," reports journalist and author Zara Stone in her book, Killer Looks: The Forgotten History of Plastic Surgery In Prisons; in 2017, facial injuries accounted for 33% of all inmate hospitalizations in New York City, compared to 0.7 percent of the general population.
 "The existence of prison plastic surgery programs is America’s dirty little secret."

 In San Quentin prison, California, the prison's chief medical doctor Dr. Leo L. Stanley was one of the first people to develop a prison plastic surgery practice, focused on reforming the faces of convicts.
 "Considerable plastic surgery has been done, particularly that done for deformed noses,” Dr. Leo Stanley wrote in his 1918 report to the warden.
 “This work has been of benefit in that it has improved the appearance of many of the men and removed a deforming feature.
 Some work has been done on ears which were very prominent."
 Stanley reported long waiting lists, noted researcher Ethan Blue.
 Dr. Stanley's "typical prison malingerer," had a fractured nose or scarred face, and was treated with crude methods: for nose surgery, a six-inch length of broomstick was placed against the nose and hit with a mallet.
 "The physician of the future will be an increasing powerful antagonist in the war against crime," Stanley wrote.